stevengardiner/ParallelOffset_plugin/README.md

-parrallelOffset_plugin
+ParallelOffset_plugin
 ======================

-Code repository for a QGIS plugin that creates a parrallel line to a selected line feature.
+Code repository for a QGIS plugin that creates a parallel line to a selected line feature.